 - Art Evolution: He's originally drawn more like a villain to emphasize his nastiness, but since he turns out to be on the Straw Hats' side, Bartolomeo has been drawn to look more heroic (with more comical faces and all) during the battles for Dressrosa.

-- Ascended Fanboy: After hearing of Luffy's exploits in Marineford, Bartolomeo becomes a pirate himself and managed to amass a high bounty, a reputation as a Super Rookie, and goes to the New World in the span of a year, not unlike Luffy himself.
+- Ascended Fanboy: After hearing of Luffy's exploits in Marineford, Bartolomeo became a pirate himself and managed to amass a high bounty, a reputation as a Super Rookie, and get to the New World in the span of a year, not unlike Luffy himself.
 On top of being able to fight alongside his idols, he gets appointed as a commander in the Straw Hat Grand Fleet.

-- Ax-Crazy: He cuts off the tongue of a guy who just talks shit about Luffy.
-He also apparently was behind a "pirate skewering" incident and was known for gunning down innocent civilians.
-So it's unlikely that his comments were the sole reason for it.
+- Ax-Crazy: He severs the tongue of a guy who just badmouths about Luffy.
+Then again, the guy was apparently also behind a "pirate skewering" incident and was known for gunning down innocent civilians.
+So, it is unlikely that his comments about Luffy were the sole reason for it.

 - Barrier Warrior: His Devil Fruit gives him the power to create barriers.
 Nothing has ever been shown to breach them, including Elizabello's King Punch.
 He can launch them as projectiles, and he can also use the barriers to form simple constructs, such as a flight of stairs, a giant tennis racket, or a small bubble around his fist to amplify his punches.

-- Big Damn Heroes: Saves Bellamy from Dellinger.
+- Big Damn Heroes: Bartolomeo uses his barrier to save a broken Bellamy from Dellinger.

-- Bilingual Bonus: Bartolomeo's title "The Cannibal" ("Hitokui" in Japan) can also idiomatically mean "an annoying person".
+- Bilingual Bonus: Bartolomeo's title "Man-Eater" ("Hitokui" in Japan) can also idiomatically mean "an annoying person".

-- Breakout Character: He's the ninth most popular character and fourth most popular non-Straw Hat character behind Ace, Sabo, and Law.
+- Breakout Character: Despite appearing for a single arc, Bartolomeo is the ninth most popular character and fourth most popular non-Straw Hat character behind Ace, Sabo, and Law.